Giuseppe Agnelli

 Giuseppe Agnelli (1621 in Naples – 17 October 1706 in Rome), was a Roman Catholic author, chiefly known for his catechetical and devotional works.

+Biography

-He entered the Society of Jesus, in Rome, in 1637.
+Agnelli entered the Society of Jesus, in Rome, in 1637.
 He was professor of moral theology, and rector of the colleges of Montepulciano, Macerata, and Ancona, and also Consultor of the Inquisition of the March of Ancona.
 He passed the last thirty-three years of his life in the professed house in Rome, where he died.
-He wrote: